Greece delays myDATA e-invoices e-books to 1 July 2021

-Greece has announced that the mandatory introduction of e-invoices and e-books has been delayed from 1 January 2020 to 1 April 2021.
+Greece has announced that the mandatory introduction of e-invoices and e-books has been delayed again, this time from 1 April 2021 to 1 July 2021.
 This is due to the economic disruption caused by the COVID-19 pandemic – although the myDATA portal is still undergoing development work.
-The first quarterly submissions will therefore be due by 31 October 2021.
+The first quarterly submissions will therefore be due by 31 October 2021 (unchanged).

-The roll out of transaction-based reporting in Greece has already been delayed from October 2020.
+The original roll out of transaction-based reporting in Greece had already been delayed from October 2020.

 The introduction of transactional-level reporting is now mandatory – so companies prepared for the 1 January deadline may still proceed now with the submission of Q4 invoices.
 Businesses that have registered with third-party e-invoice providers must still start submitting now.